RocketDerp/April14_2025/Bloomsday_2025/Enemy_of_my_Enemy_bullshit_simulacra_Surkovian.md

 Donald J Trump plays right into the Surkov ([Surkov students](https://mastodon.social/tags/SurkovStudents)) screenplay.
 He does not care what is fiction or nonfiction.
 He does not care what is true or false.
 He is driven by the emotion of the dancing.

+&nbsp;

-Quadrophenia Donald Trump 3 inches taller height...
+Quadrophenia Opera: Donald Trump 3 inches taller height...
 https://www.youtube.com/watch?v=I0fGxujeJbY